 THE KIOSK PROJECT

-The opportunities of kiosk structures both small and large for creating resilient urban placemaking is a significant urban design and disaster response strategy.
-When solar power is added we can apply design approaches like these with a preparedness model that could provide hygiene-cooking and off-grid emergency power in an disaster.
-PDX Main Streets is now working with Forage Design + Planning as designers, and with SHINE to help develop the solar and battery backup system technology.
+The opportunities of kiosk structures both small and large for creating resilient urban placemaking and support structures is a significant urban design and disaster response strategy.
+When solar power is added we can apply design approaches like these with a preparedness model that could provide hygiene, cooking and off-grid emergency power in a disaster.
+PDX Main Streets is working with Forage Design + Planning as designers, and with SHINE to help develop the solar and battery backup system technology.

 Support the Kiosk Project

 Click the Donate button below or email us to find out how to support the project.
 Please add a note so we know that you are designating funds for this project.
 View our Donate page to find out how support our community-based planning work.